rogueleman/file-utils/README.md

 todo 99 - all above in a zip file - java -jar file-utils.jar --file abc test.zip -zip -rt underscore
 expected: all files from zip file will be renamed with _ in place of spaces

+Categories that can not be used together.
+If used the first one is used I lowercase, uppercase
+II underscore, space